 the Companies (Particulars of Employees) Rules, 1975, as amended, the names and other

-particulars of the employees are set out in Annexure B to the Directors
+particulars of the employees are set out in Annexure B to the Directors' Report.
+However,

-1956, the annual report is being sent to all the shareholders of the Company excluding the aforesaid
+Report is being sent to all the shareholders of the Company excluding the aforesaid

 information.
-Any shareholder interested in obtaining such particulars may write
+Any shareholder interested in obtaining such particulars may write to the

 CONSOLIDATED FINANCIAL STATEMENTS